 The fossil record is, unfortunately, incomplete.
 Kind of like your Bible.

 [This is called a "misplaced burden of proof"]

 I wasn't aware that anyone had proved that god does exist.

-Prove that there are no vampire space penguins living in hidden caves on the moon.
-Prove that Bigfoot doesn't exist.
-Prove that the Tooth Fairy doesn't exist.
+prove that there are no vampire space penguins living in hidden caves on the moon?

 Disbelief in the God of Abraham does not require that one search the entire cosmos and find him absent; it only requires that one understand that the evidence put forward by believers is insufficient.

 And we'll need a tight definition of what a "god" is.
-Some people's idea of god is the feeling you get when you hold a newborn baby, or when you watch a sunset from the side of a mountain.
+Some people's idea of god is the feeling you get when you hold a newborn baby, or when you watch the sun set behind a beautiful mountain [cue the soft piano music].

 And the usual organized-religion definitions of "god" are such that it's easy for him/her/it to evade detection and "proof."
 More about that here.

 No, technically you can't prove that god doesn't exist.
 However ...

 Some people use the word "God" as a euphemism for the mystery of the origin of the universe.
 In other words, they're NOT talking about the god of the Bible.